-GOAL #1: Demonstrate proper technique for home exercise program and hip precautions.
+GOAL #1: Demonstrate proper technique for home exercise program.

 GOAL #2: Walk up to 1,000 feet with your assistive device.

 GOAL #3: Understand the sequence for using the stairs and practice safe technique.

 GOAL #4: Transfer safely into and out of bed, on and off the toilet and into and out of the tub or shower.